pzaino/thecrowler/doc/timeseries.md

 Configuration and registration are separate in v1:

 1. YAML under `timeseries` validates extraction defaults and supplies runtime selector/privacy/cardinality overrides.
 2. An enabled definition must also exist in `TimeSeriesMetrics`.
-The shipped registration interface is `database.UpsertTimeSeriesMetric`; there is no public metric-creation HTTP route or automatic YAML-to-table synchronizer.
+The shipped registration interface is `database.UpsertTimeSeriesMetric`; at crawler startup and configuration reload, `database.SyncConfiguredTimeSeriesMetrics` also upserts declarative YAML metrics into `TimeSeriesMetrics`.
 3. Emitters read enabled definitions from `TimeSeriesMetrics` when the corresponding durable fact is written.

 Changing a registered metric's `value_type` is rejected.
 Create a new metric key for a type change.
 A provisioning integration can register a definition as follows (error handling omitted here only for brevity):